 Iwadono Kannon is the most common name used for Shoboji temple in Higashimatsuyama.
 However, on Google maps its called Shōbōji and that is the name that has stuck with me.
 The legendary gingko tree at Shoboji is one of my personal favorite posts on this blog!
 But there is more to the temple than just the gingko tree.
 Although, in fairness the tree in Autumn is an attraction all in itself.
 It is the most beautiful and magnificent gingko tree I’ve ever seen.
 But the temple and the grounds are also beautiful and worthy of a blog post all of their own.
-Apart from Autumn, spring is a great time to visit the shrine with cherry blossoms, moss and azalea (among others) coloring the temple’s grounds.
+Apart from Autumn, spring is a great time to visit the temple with cherry blossoms, moss and azalea (among others) coloring the temple’s grounds.
 Even without anything in bloom the temple is worth a visit to see the deva gate, the lanterns, the bell tower etc. And there is even a small playground on the grounds for children.

 Iwadono Kannon / Shoboji